vdsm/virtual-dsm/readme.md

   * ### How do I add multiple disks?

-    To mount extra volumes, modify your compose file like this:
+    To create additional disks, modify your compose file like this:

     ```yaml
     environment: